BU-hammerTeam/PyHammer/README.md

 ##Acknowledgements

 This project was developed by a select group of graduate students at the Department of Astronomy at Boston University.
 The project was lead by Aurora Kesseli with development help and advice provided by Andrew West, Mark Veyette, Brandon Harrison, and Dan Feldman.
-Contributions were further provided by Dylan Morgan and Chris Theissen.
+Contributions were further provided by Dylan Morgan, Chris Theissen, and Connor Robinson.

 ![Boston University Logo](https://www.bu.edu/brand/files/2012/10/BU-Master-Logo.gif "Boston University")